Issues

 Higher Education

-Last year I introduced the “Enhanced Public Safety Telephone Services Act; Implementation of Next Generation 9-1-1 Services.”
-This legislation is paving the way to replace antiquated analog 911 services.
-During the 2019 Session, I introduced a budget amendment establishing an Emergency Response Systems Development line of credit which will allow design and implementation to move forward.
-As indicated last year, by using existing funding streams, these improvements will NOT result in any fee or tax increase.
+Enhanced Public Safety Telephone Services Act; Implementation of Next Generation 9-1-1 Services: I introduced this legislation which is paving the way to replace antiquated analog 911 services.
+I also introduced a budget amendment which established an Emergency Response Systems Development line of credit, allowing design and implementation to move forward.
+By using existing funding streams, this initiative and the resulting improvements did NOT result in any fee or tax increase.

-Coal Ash.
-Of significant environmental importance to Chesapeake is legislation introduced and passed requiring Dominion Energy to excavate coal ash from its site known as Chesapeake Energy Center, located on the southern branch of the Elizabeth River.
-This legislation requires 25% of the coal ash to be recycled with the remaining ash removed and stored in a lined landfill meeting federal permitting standards rather than remain in a “filled and capped” state.
+Coal Ash: Of significant environmental importance to Chesapeake is legislation introduced and passed by Republicans requiring Dominion Energy to excavate coal ash from its site known as “Chesapeake Energy Center”, located on the southern branch of the Elizabeth River.
+Additionally, legislation required surveyance of drinking water wells within a 3-mile radius of any coal ash pond boundary within the Chesapeake Bay Watershed and a medical monitoring program requiring a utility within 3 miles of any coal ash pond to perform an annual test to ensure wells used for drinking water exceed groundwater quality standards.

 Veterans Initiatives

 The Commonwealth of Virginia is home to approximately 800,000 veterans and 150,000 active-duty military members and their families.
-Every opportunity should be taken to communicate our gratitude to thank the “brave” for keeping our Country “the land of the free.”
+Every opportunity should be taken to express our gratitude to and thank the “brave” for keeping our Country “the land of the free.”
+As a small token, I introduced a bill creating a special license plate for service members who have been awarded the Navy and Marine Corps Medal, which may be requested and viewed on the DMV website.

 Thank You